pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ## Webserver

-Naming: W0001
+Naming: S0001

-- Operating system: Ubuntu Server 22.04
+- Operating system: Ubuntu Server 22.04 (minimal)
 - Desktop Environment: No
 - Memory: 2gb (Enough for the purpose of this test)
 - Disk Space: 15gb